zebrium/ze-cli/README.md

 ```

 ### ADVANCED OPTIONS
-Use `ze help` for a complete list of command options.
+Use `ze help_adv` for a complete list of command options.

 ## Examples
 1. Ingest three log files associated with the same support case \"sr12345\" (does not assume a .zerc configuration file exists)